-This fast-growing sport is becoming more and more popular every year and is a great option for dogs that are new to competition.
+This fast-growing sport is becoming more and more popular every year and is an excellent option for dogs that are new to competition.
 Plus, rally is an excellent form of mental stimulation for canine companions and a wonderful bonding activity for you and your furry BFF.